Yeah yeah, we know your issue. Trying to find a protein powder that will go well with a smoothie.

 When it comes to protein, it’s the quality that matters.
 Not the quantity.

-Sadly, most people don’t check where the protein is sourced from or what variety it is.
+Sadly, most people don’t check the protein source or what variety it is.

 If it’s whey protein, where’s the whey sourced from?

-If its vegetarian protein, is it pea protein or brown rice?
-Pea has a complete amino acid profile while the latter does not.
+If its vegetarian protein, is it pea protein or brown rice proteins?
+Pea has a complete essential amino acids profile while the latter does not.

 Also, where is it sourced from?
 If it’s sourced from China, then the protein can be laced with pesticides, chemicals and even with mycotoxins.

-We have analyzed all these factors to come up with this list of the top smoothie protein powders.
+We have analyzed all these factors to come up with this list of the top smoothie protein shake picks.